 Prior to beginning the Onboarding Process, new organizations are required to fill out a new organization registration application.
-Applications for the Spring 2017 semester have now closed and will reopen in Fall 2017.
+In the 2018-2019 Academic Year, New Organizations will be allowed to register from:

-Within 10 days of the registration deadline, you will receive an email with further instructions on your next steps.
+Within 15 days of the registration deadline, you will receive an email with further instructions.

 Onboarding Year Overview

 Organizations registering for the first time with the YCDO must spend two semesters “onboarding.”
 The onboarding year serves to help the new group’s student leaders establish a strong foundation for their organization’s success at Yale.

 As a requirement of their onboarding year, new organizations confer with their Student Organizations Consultant (SOC) at least three times during their first two semesters.
 The SOCs help support groups as they meet a series of benchmarks set by the YCDO.

 During their onboarding year, organizations continue to have access to all the privileges of registration, including the right to reserve rooms and apply for funding from Yale University sources.